 - Internal injuries: You may also suffer from internal bleeding and other internal injuries that could be catastrophic and will usually require surgery.
 If you damage an organ, it may need to be replaced or removed, which could lead to long-term medical care.

-- Lung, eye and skin injuries: If you are exposed to chemicals, you could suffer from eye, lung and skin injuries, including chemical burns.
+- Lung, eye, and skin injuries: If you are exposed to chemicals, you could suffer from eye, lung, and skin injuries, including chemical burns.
 These injuries could turn into long-term or permanent injuries.
 Injuries from chemicals may also show up years later.

-Damages Available When You File a Lawsuit
+These Damages May be Available When You File a Personal Injury Lawsuit

-If you are able to and choose to file a lawsuit instead of workers’ compensation, you may be entitled to economic damages, non-economic damages and/or punitive damages.
+If you are able to and choose to file a lawsuit instead of workers' compensation, you may be entitled to economic damages, non-economic damages, and/or punitive damages.

 Special damages, or economic damages, are those for which a firm financial basis exists and include: